 7. Get spiritual at Nezu Jinja

-One of the oldest shrines in Japan, Nezu Jinja rarely gets a look from travel guidebooks enamoured with Senso-ji Temple on the other side of Ueno Park.
+One of the oldest shrines in Japan, Nezu Jinja rarely gets a look from travel guidebooks enamored with Senso-ji Temple on the other side of Ueno Park.

 But given this shrine’s spacious grounds, lined with more than 50 varieties of azalea — which get their due moment in the spotlight during the Tsutsuji Matsuri (azalea festival) from April to May — as well as the stunning path of vermilion torii gates, there’s no justice in ignoring this gorgeous spot.